hmrc/accessibility/docs/in-house-audit-screener.md

 ### Stage two: prototyping tools

-It's good practice to write good, error-free code.
-And once you're out testing your prototype with users who have access needs, you're going to be wanting well-formed HTML with zero errors, and as few accessibility problems as possible.
-While these tools won't make your prototype bulletproof, they'll go a long way towards fixing your mistakes and guiding you in the right direction.
+It’s good practice to write good, error-free code.
+And once you’re out testing your prototype with users who have access needs, you’re going to be wanting well-formed HTML with zero errors, and as few accessibility problems as possible.
+While these tools won’t make your prototype bulletproof, they’ll go a long way towards fixing your mistakes and guiding you in the right direction.

 - [HTMLHint](https://github.com/htmlhint/HTMLHint): The static code analysis tool you need for your HTML.
 - [ESLint](https://github.com/eslint/eslint): A fully pluggable tool for identifying and reporting on patterns in JavaScript.